tbilloud/GateContrib/imaging/ComptonCamera_tests/Gate10/readme.md

 ![Screenshot of a reconstruction](doc/img.png)

-- Use Gate10 to simulate a single layer Compton camera.
+- Use Gate10 to simulate a single layer Compton camera
-- Optionally add Allpix2 to simulate detector a semiconductor pixel detector response (e.g. Timepix3).
+- Optionally add Allpix2 to simulate detector a semiconductor pixel detector response (e.g. Timepix3)
 - Reconstruct cones from:
   - Geant4 'hits'
   - Gate 'singles'